mwiens91/sm64-route-optimizer/README.md

 The optimization algorithm takes into account

-- prerequisite relationships (e.g., we need the wing cap to get the "Shoot to the Island in the Sky" star on Bob-omb Battlefield)
+- prerequisite relationships (e.g., you need the wing cap to get the "Shoot to the Island in the Sky" star on Bob-omb Battlefield)
-- mutual exclusivity relationships introduced by combining 100 coin stars with regular course stars (e.g., if we have separate times for collecting 8 red coins and for collecting both 8 red coins and the 100 coin star at once on Whomp's Fortress, we can only include one of those times in the route)
+- mutual exclusivity relationships introduced by combining 100 coin stars with regular course stars (e.g., if you have separate times for collecting 8 red coins and for collecting both 8 red coins and the 100 coin star at once on Whomp's Fortress, you can only include one of those times in the route)
-- star count requirements (e.g., we need at least 8 lobby stars to access Bowser in the Dark World and any stars outside the lobby)
+- star count requirements (e.g., you need at least 8 lobby stars to access Bowser in the Dark World and any stars outside the lobby)
 - required stars, of which there is only one—the Dire, Dire Docks "Board Bowser’s Sub" star, which is required to access Bowser in the Fire